A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Barack Obama had to justify the perceived failure of the Afghan Mission in his acceptance speech for the Nobel Peace Prize?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the Alternate Nations thread.
+Alternate Historian and 1 other(s) like this article.

 In 2009,on this day US President Barack Obama accepted the Nobel Peace Prize less than one month after Taliban insurgents finally overthrew the stooge Afghan Government installed by his predecessor, George W. Bush.